 Natalie Warne is a Human Rights Activist and TED Speaker

 who at the age of 17, decided to work for the humanitarian aid organization, Invisible Children.
-What began as a five-month internship resulted in Natalie producing award-winning international human rights awareness campaigns that landed her a lobbying role in DC and a TED Talk on engaging youth in social justice that has been viewed nearly a million times.
+What began as a five-month internship resulted in Natalie producing award-winning international human rights awareness campaigns that landed her a lobbying role in DC, a TED Talk on engaging youth in social justice, and two TEDx Talks that have been viewed over a million times.
 Natalie has mobilized youth through innovative nationwide programs and campaigns and her work has been featured on CNN, NPR and The Oprah Winfrey Show.

 Natalie was asked to produce documentary pieces on women who had survived the Rwandan Genocide.
 Upon returning back to the United States from Rwanda, Natalie began working for TaskForce, an independent agency that served as the creative force alongside Shepard Fairey to create the 2008 Obama HOPE Campaign.
 TaskForce works primarily at the intersection of Arts/Culture and Social Change to build capacity and community for the most influential non-profits, brands and people who are taking on some of the most pressing challenges facing our nation and world.
 Her time at TaskForce lead her to work as a multimedia producer and millennial ambassador for the MacArthur Foundation.
 She worked with a network of educators, experts, and youth-serving organizations that promotes access to participatory, interest-driven learning, and provided them with branding and engagement strategies for their youth audience.
 To this day, Natalie has spoken to more than 65,000 people worldwide in 500 different engagements and delivered three TEDx talks about her journey from teenager to global activist.
 She has worked for prestigious universities, Fortune 500 businesses, non-profits, government organizations, and hundreds of educational institutions ranging from grammar school to high school.
 She has been sought out by clients including the Bill and Melinda Gates Foundation, Forbes Women's Summit, U.S. Department of State, Stanford University, The Boys and Girls Club of America, Apple, SAP, Amnesty International and many more.